JorisJamers/cloud-native-track-kubernetes/lab-05/README.md

     image: nginx
 ```

-You will create the object using:
+Save the above content into `lab-05-pod-metadata-ns.yml` and apply it:

 ```
-kubectl apply -f lab-05-metadata_namespace.yml
+kubectl apply -f lab-05-pod-metadata-ns.yml

-namespace "lab-05" deleted
+pod/nginx created
 ```

 Or you can omit the namespace in the metadata and provide it at the command